List of awards and nominations received by Leonardo DiCaprio

-DiCaprio received his first Lead Actor nominations for his first Academy Award, BAFTA Award, and Critics' Choice Movie Award for his portrayal of Howard Hughes in the biographical drama The Aviator (2004); he won a Golden Globe Award in the same category.
-For his next appearances—the crime drama The Departed (2006), the war thriller Blood Diamond (2006), the drama Revolutionary Road (2008) and the biographical drama J. Edgar (2011)—he garnered nominations for the Golden Globe Award for Best Actor – Motion Picture Drama.
+DiCaprio received his first Lead Actor nominations for his first Academy Award, BAFTA Award, and Critics' Choice Award for his portrayal of Howard Hughes in the biographical drama The Aviator (2004); he won a Golden Globe Award in the same category.
+For his next appearances—the crime drama The Departed (2006), the war thriller Blood Diamond (2006), the drama Revolutionary Road (2008) and the biographical drama J. Edgar (2011)—he garnered nominations for the Golden Globe Award for Best Actor in a Motion Picture – Drama.
 DiCaprio earned nominations for the Saturn Award for Best Actor for his roles in the psychological thriller Shutter Island (2010) and the science fiction thriller Inception (2010).
-He co-produced and played stockbroker Jordan Belfort in The Wolf of Wall Street (2013), a role that earned him the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy as well as Oscar and BAFTA nominations.
+He co-produced and played stockbroker Jordan Belfort in The Wolf of Wall Street (2013), a role that earned him the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy as well as Oscar and BAFTA nominations.
 DiCaprio was also nominated for his first and, to date, only Academy Award for Best Picture.
 He won the Golden Globe Award, BAFTA Award, and Academy Award for Best Actor for his portrayal of Hugh Glass in the 2015 film The Revenant.
-For playing an aging television actor in the comedy-drama Once Upon a Time in Hollywood (2019), he received Lead Actor nominations for an Oscar, a BAFTA, a SAG, a Critics Choice, and a Golden Globe.
+For playing an aging television actor in the comedy-drama Once Upon a Time in Hollywood (2019), he received Lead Actor nominations for an Oscar, a BAFTA, a SAG, a Critics' Choice, and a Golden Globe.
+For his performance as a former revolutionary on a journey to save his daughter in One Battle After Another, he received his sixth Best Actor Oscar nomination.